xarthurx/Grasshopper-MEF-example-project/README.md

 ### When a RESTART is needed:
 Once the `pluginLoader` is loaded in a Grasshopper session, changes made to the function body of any functions defined in `pluginContract`/`pluginComputation` do not require a restart.
 However, adding new functions (or change function names, return types, etc.) will require a hard **RESTART** of Rhino/Grasshopper.

+## **Hot Reload** in Visual Studio 2022
+The new [**Hot Reload**](https://devblogs.microsoft.com/dotnet/introducing-net-hot-reload/) functionality available in VS2022 achieves some of the goals this plugin tries to provide.

+I'm currently not sure how much are the two overlap.
+But if you're using VS2022, you're welcome to try out.